it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 * Add the following code to your App.xaml.cs or to a main window of your WPF app.

-To have one instance per user
+To have one instance per user Windows session:

-    WpfSingleInstance.Make();
+    WpfSingleInstance.Make("MyWpfApplication");

-To have one instance per machine
+To have one instance per machine:

-    WpfSingleInstance.Make(SingleInstanceModes.ForEveryUser);
+    WpfSingleInstance.Make("MyWpfApplication", false);

 * Add to your project this modest CSharp file [WpfSingleInstance.cs](https://github.com/it3xl/WPF-app-Single-Instance-in-one-line-of-code/blob/master/WpfSingleInstanceByEventWaitHandle/WpfSingleInstance.cs) or entire code from it.